MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proposed Spatial Filters in Presence of Interference

-\begin{remark} Based on the facts presented in Remark \ref{RP} and Theorem \ref{ThP}, in the case of patch-constraints we advocate to use the forms of the proposed filters as given in Theorem \ref{ThP}, and select the rank of the filter to approximately minimize its output MSE by using expressions (\ref{J2}) of Theorem \ref{Th2} and (\ref{J3}) of Theorem \ref{Th3}, replacing $G_I$ with $G_{I_s}$ in the former case and $F_I$ with $F_{I_s}$ in the latter.
-We will employ this approach in the numerical simulations considered in Section \ref{ne}. \end{remark}
+In the case of patch-constraints, we propose to use the filters as given in Theorem \ref{ThP}, then the rank of the filter is selected to approximately minimize its output MSE.
+This is achieved by using expressions (\ref{J2}) of Theorem \ref{Th2} and (\ref{J3}) of Theorem~\ref{Th3}, replacing $\bm{G}_I$ with $\bm{G}_{I_s}$ in the former case and $\bm{F}_I$ with $\bm{F}_{I_s}$ in the latter.
+We will employ this approach in the numerical simulations considered in Section \ref{ne}.